People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve that feeling.

 Some people pick at their skin somewhat automatically, without thinking about it.
 Others are more conscious of the activity.

-People do not pick at their skin because they are concerned about their appearance.
+People do not pick at their skin because they are concerned about their appearance (which may be a symptom of body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
+People typically spend hours... read more ).
 However, they may feel tense or anxious just before they do it, and skin picking may relieve that feeling.
-Afterward, they often feel gratified.
+Afterward, they often feel a sense of gratification.

 Many activities (rituals) may accompany skin picking.
 People may painstakingly search for a particular kind of scab to pick at.
 They may pull the scab off in a particular way—for example, using their fingers or an implement such as tweezers.
 They may bite or swallow the scab once it is pulled off.

-Most people with skin-picking disorder also repeatedly pull out their hair, bite their nails, chew their cheek, or do other repetitive body-focused activities.
+Many people with skin-picking disorder also repeatedly pull out their hair, bite their nails, chew their cheek, or do other repetitive body-focused activities Body-Focused Repetitive Behavior Disorder In body-focused repetitive behavior disorder, people repeatedly engage in activities that involve their body, such as nail biting, lip biting, or cheek chewing, and repeatedly try to stop the... read more .
 Some people pick at the skin of others.

 People may feel embarrassed by or ashamed of the way they look or of their inability to control their behavior.
 Consequently, they may avoid situations in which others may see the skin damage.
 They typically do not pick in front of others, except for family members.
 Many people try to camouflage the skin damage with clothing or make-up.
-People may also be distressed by their loss of control and repeatedly try to stop picking at their skin.
+People may also be distressed by their loss of control and repeatedly try to stop or reduce picking at their skin, but they cannot.

 Symptoms typically vary in intensity but may continue throughout life.